Wednesday, March 19, 2008

 Similarly, the income distribution also follows closely the income distribution in the US:

-Finally, why people participate in Mechanical Turk?
+Finally, why do people participate in Mechanical Turk?
 From the qualitative survey, you could see that most of the participants mention money, one way or another.
 However, very few participate only for the money.
 (See also the detailed responses.)
 Here is the breakdown of the responders when they had to choose (not exclusively) between the choices "for money," "for fun," and "for killing time":

 I hope that the results above shed some light.
-I have to thank my student Beibei for preparing the running the survey for me.
+I have to thank my student Beibei for preparing and running the survey for me.
 The next steps now are to present the results of the qualitative survey in a coded/tabulated manner, and to give more details about the different tasks that we had run on Mechanical Turk and the lessons that we learned.

 If you have any more questions that you would like to see answered, let me know!